 Regulated and significant trees

-A regulated tree is any tree with a trunk circumference of 2.0m or more (measured at a point 1.0m above natural ground level).
-In the case of trees with multiple trunks, regulated trees are those with trunks having a total circumference of 2.0m or more and an average circumference of 625mm or more (measured at a point 1.0m above natural ground level).
+A regulated tree is any single trunk tree with a circumference of 1 metre or more - when measured 1 metre above natural ground level or where it has multiple trunks with a total circumference of 1 metre or more and an average circumference of 310 millimetres or more – when measured at 1 metre above natural ground level.

-A significant tree is a regulated tree with a trunk circumference of 3.0m or more (measured at a point 1.0m above natural ground level).
-In the case of trees with multiple trunks, significant trees are those with trunks having a total circumference of 3.0m or more and an average circumference of 625mm or more (measured at a point 1.0m above natural ground level).
+A significant tree is any single trunk tree with a circumference of 2 metres or more measured at a point 1 metre above natural ground level or where it has multiple trunks with a total circumference of 2 metres or more and an average circumference of 625 millimetres or more when measured 1 metre above natural ground level.

 Some trees may be exempt from regulated and significant tree controls either because of their location or their species.